yangzhou12/BenchX/README.md

 - COVIDx: We used Version 9 of the [COVIDx CXR-4](https://www.kaggle.com/datasets/andyczhao/covidx-cxr2) dataset from Kaggle.

-- NIH Chest X-rays: We used Version 3 of the [NIH Chest X-rays](https://www.kaggle.com/datasets/nih-chest-xrays/data) dataset from Kaggle.
-All images from `img_0XX` folders are moved to a combined sub-folder `images/`.
+- NIH Chest X-rays: We used the [NIH Chest X-rays](https://huggingface.co/datasets/alkzar90/NIH-Chest-X-ray-dataset) dataset from Huggingface.

 - Object-CXR: We used the [object-CXR](https://www.kaggle.com/datasets/raddar/foreign-objects-in-chest-xrays) dataset from Kaggle.